Buson-Dera - Treasures of Myohoji Temple -

 During Buson's stay in Myohoji, he drew six masterpieces as listed below.
 The temple has treasured them and kept them in good care.
 This is the reason why Myohoji is called "Buson-Dera".

-In 1766, when Buson was fifty-one years old, he left Kyoto for Sanuki.
+In 1766, when Buson was 51 years old, he left Kyoto for Sanuki.
 At that time, numbers of Haiku poets, who belonged to the school of Mochizuki Soya, lived in Sanuki and Kotohira district.
-One of the members was Kan Bogyu who happened to be a parishioner of Myohoji Temple.
+One of the members was Kan Bogyu, who happened to be a parishioner of Myohoji Temple.

-On the way to visit his colleagues in an autumn evening, Buson stopped by Myohoji and asked a night stay.
+On the way to visit his colleagues in an autumn evening, Buson stopped by Myohoji and asked to stay the night.
 It is said that Buson had no money and was dressed like a hobo when he came into the temple.
 Rev. Shinkan was the 10th head priest of the temple at that time.
-Thus he met Rev. Shinkan who had a deep appreciation for art, and immediately took interest in each other.
+Thus he met Rev. Shinkan who had a deep appreciation for art, and they immediately took an interest in each other.

-Thereafter, he visited the temple several times, and at a time he stayed for several months.
-To express thanks to the head priest for his warm hospitality, he did binding the sliding screens and drew pictures on them.
+Thereafter, he visited the temple several times, and one time he stayed for several months.
+To express his thanks to the head priest for his warm hospitality, he did bindings of the sliding screens and drew pictures on them.
 At his leaving the temple for Kyoto he composed the following Haiku: